meditationstuff/protocol_1/index.md

 Still getting the wording on this one right.
 Might add or delete some stuff.

 cf. Buddhism of course.
-Go Buddhism! --- "nibbana with remainder" / "happiness without conditions" stuff (compare w Buddhism's conditioned happiness, too)
+Go Buddhism! --- "nibbana with remainder" (nirvana) / "happiness without conditions" stuff (compare w Buddhism's conditioned happiness, too)

 Scratch notes: